biddy1618/askchatbot/README-deployment-k3s.md

 # Instructions to deploy the chatbot on k3s

+# TO DO: Update this file

+We switched to docker-compose based deployment, so this file that describes k3s based deployment is out of date....

 ### Connect to the knowledge base instance

 To connect to the knowledge base instance, configure the following in